microsoft/mu_plus/AdvLoggerPkg/Docs/ReadMe.md

   INF AdvLoggerPkg/AdvancedFileLogger/AdvancedFileLogger.inf
 ```

+## Advanced Logger Retrieval From Windows

+The Advanced Logger can be retrieved from Windows using the [DecodeUefiLog](../Application/DecodeUefiLog/ReadMe.md)
+python utility.
+The utility runs under windows and retrieves the log through the `AdvLoggerAccessLib` instance
+provided by the platform.

+If reading of the log fails, please verify that the `AdvLoggerAccessLib` instance in the platform is either the
+`AdvLoggerMmAccessLib` or the `AdvLoggerSmmAccessLib` and not the NULL instance provided by MdeModulePkg.

 ## Hardware Logging Level

 The v3 data header supports a new field of hardware debugging level to support setting the serial print configurable